 Parsnips are JUST THAT.
 They’re honestly probably the most underrated veggie because no one uses them…but they’re naturally sweet and delicious and roast up perfectly into little fries!

 If you’re trying to eat more veggies, eating them in fry form is gonna get you to eat them right?
 Right.

 I’m a HUGE fan of fries.
-I mean, who doesn’t love a crispy outside, soft inside, hot, salt delicious plate of fries?
+I mean, who doesn’t love a crispy outside, soft inside, hot, salty delicious plate of fries?
 That’s right- NO ONE.
 And since I love them so much, I decided to put a little spin on them and use parsnips!
-Parsnips are a similar color to potatoes so they look kind of like traditional french fries, but they have a complex taste.
-Similar to carrots, parsnips have a slight sweetness to them, but they also contain more starch so they have an earthy, nutty flavor that makes them PERFECT for these fries!
+With a mild flavor and slight sweetness, these fries are absolutely delicious.
+You can eat them as a snack, a side dish for your meal, or as an appetizer at your next get together and I guarantee that everyone will come back for more!

 Parsnip Fries Recipe Ingredients

 The fries I am going to introduce you to today are appealing for so many reasons: they are a healthy snack, they’re easy to make, and they also only take 5 ingredients to make!
 Seriously, you need to fire up your oven and bake up a delicious pan of fries for you and your crew!
 Here’s what you will need:

 - Cornstarch or Tapioca Starch

 When it comes to cooking in the kitchen, I’m all about those secrets that make recipes EXTRA good.
 Fries, in my opinion, need to be crispy.
 You can’t have one without the other, and I’m gonna let you in on the secret ingredient that makes these baked parsnip fries the best there is!
 Cornstarch seems like a simple ingredient, but it’s the key to crispy fries that will make you keep coming back for more!